MRU reps in China to help realize internationalization goals

 “We realize that when we go overseas we represent Mount Royal, the institution,” says Dodge, who once taught English in Shanghai’s First Medical University.

-As the manager of the Languages Institute Dodge has been collaborating with Alice MacKichan, director, Admissions and Recruitment and Dianne McDonald, director of International Education, to make sure the group’s intentions in China align well with MRU’s internationalization goals.
+As the manager of the Languages Institute Dodge has been collaborating with Alice MacKichan, director, Admissions and Recruitment and Dianne MacDonald, director of International Education, to make sure the group’s intentions in China align well with MRU’s internationalization goals.
 Continuing Education has the opportunity to explore partnerships with Chinese universities and conservatories in hopes of eventually establishing recognized partnerships.

 “The universities we are meeting with have shown an interest in English language, music and performing arts.
 Any of the groundwork that we lay down is something the University can hopefully follow up on.
 It’s an exploratory mission and we hope to open some doors,” says Dodge.